aekasitt/fastapi-csrf-protect/README.md

 ## Features

-FastAPI extension that provides Cross-Site Request Forgery (XSRF) Protection support (easy to use and lightweight).
+FastAPI extension that provides stateless Cross-Site Request Forgery (XSRF) Protection support.
+Aimed to be easy to use and lightweight, we adopt [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie) mitigation pattern.
 If you were familiar with `flask-wtf` library this extension suitable for you.
 This extension inspired by `fastapi-jwt-auth` 😀